Express Mole Checks

-Our team at The Mole Clinic Kensington led by acclaimed Consultant Dermatologist Dr Veronique Bataille, offers fast and efficient specialist care.
-Hand picked for their expertise, our dermatologists will diagnose and reassure you using their wealth of experience in skin cancer – facilitated by advanced AI skin imaging technology.
+Led by acclaimed Consultant Dermatologist Dr Veronique Bataille, who consistently delivers fast and efficient specialist care, we will diagnose and reassure you using our wealth of experience in skin cancer.
+Our mole-check service is supported by FotoFinder AI skin imaging technology, delivering excellent follow-up care and unrivalled accuracy.

 We understand that with any health worry, speed is of the essence.
-So you can make an appointment often the same/next day, and your results will be available within two working days.
+You can make an appointment at short notice, often on the same day, and your results will be available within two working days.

-We use the FotoFinder ATBM Master 4th Generation to map your moles and score them, so anything concerning is immediately identified.
-We’ll offer you a priority appointment to have the mole removed (a biopsy) and send it to our specialised laboratory for analysis.
+If any of your moles need removing, we’ll offer you a priority appointment to have a biopsy, and send it to our specialised laboratory for analysis.
 We use one of the best premium pathology services in the UK, with industry leading turnaround times to ensure your peace of mind.

 ‘I thought Dr Bataille was terrific.
 Thoughtful, attentive, and very well informed.’